Explore health content from A to Z.

 I need information about...

 Your child has a heart problem called hypoplastic right ventricle.
 This means that the right ventricle is either too small or absent.
 The most common heart problem that includes a hypoplastic right ventricle is called tricuspid atresia.
 This sheet explains tricuspid atresia.
 It can also be used learn about similar heart problems.
-Your child’s healthcare provider will explain as needed.
+Your child’s health care provider will explain as needed.

 In a normal heart, oxygen-poor blood from the body fills the right atrium.
 This blood flows into the right ventricle.
 The right ventricle pumps this blood through the pulmonary artery to the lungs.
 There, the blood receives oxygen.
 Oxygen-rich blood returns from the lungs and fills the left atrium.
 This blood then flows into the left ventricle.
 The left ventricle pumps this blood through the aorta.
-From there, it flows out to the body.
+From there, it travels out to the body.

 The ductus arteriosus is a normal part of a baby’s heart before birth.
 It’s a blood vessel that connects the pulmonary artery and the aorta.
-It lets blood flow between the two vessels.
+It lets blood flow between the 2 vessels.
 It normally closes shortly after birth.
 If it remains open, it’s called a patent ductus arteriosus (PDA).

 The foramen ovale is also a normal part of a baby’s heart before birth.
 It’s an opening in the wall (atrial septum) between the atria.
 It normally closes a few weeks after birth.
 If it remains open, it’s called a patent foramen ovale (PFO).